vmware/load-balancer-and-ingress-services-for-kubernetes/docs/gateway-api/gateway-api-v1.md

   1. HTTPRoute MUST contain at least one parent reference.
   2. HTTPRoute MUST NOT contain `*` as hostname.
+  3. HTTPRoute MUST NOT contain `*` in hostname.
-  3. HTTPRoute MUST contain at least one hostname match with parent Gateway
+  4. HTTPRoute MUST contain at least one hostname match with parent Gateway
+  5. Filters nested inside BackendRefs are not supported i.e. HTTPRoute-> spec-> rules-> backendRefs-> filters are not supported whereas HTTPRoute-> spec-> rules-> filters is supported.

 #### Resource Creation

-For the Tech preview, AKO imposes a restriction on the order of GatewayAPI object creation.
+AKO Gateway API imposes a restriction on the order of GatewayAPI object creation.
 An object that is referenced must be created first.
 For example, GatewayClass must be created before Gateway and Gateway before HTTPRoute creation.
 This restriction is only applicable to the Gateway API objects and will be removed in the future releases.

 #### High Availability Support

-For the Tech Preview, High Availability is not supported.
+AKO in active-stand-by mode does not support Gateway APIs.
+Avi continues to deliver highly available L4 and L7 LBs for Gateway APIs.

 #### Configuring Static IP address